department-of-veterans-affairs/va.gov-team/products/iris/Usability Testing/IRIS Usability Testing Research Plan.md

 2. Background: Briefly, what is the background on this product?
 What would a new person on the team need to know about this product?
 TO FINISH

+Please view more about the IRIS project https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/iris/IRIS-product-brief.md

 3. Research questions: What question(s) do you hope to be able to answer after completing this research?
-TO FINISH

-- Is our design approach usable and respectful to those with any disability related challenges, especially cognitively?
-Does having multiple chapters (i.e. vet info on one page, person filling out the form on another) feel intuitive and is that the right approach?
+- ACCESSIBLE: Is our design approach usable and respectful to those with any disability related challenges, especially cognitively?

+- CHAPTERS: Have we divided the IRIS form into the right number of chapters as per the Form Library?

+- CONTENT HIERARCHY: Is the content organized (and grouped) in an intuitive manner?

+- DROP DOWN MENU: Are they able to interact with the drop down menus and is it an inuitive experience for them?

+- SUCCESS METRICS: Are users able to succcessfully submit the form?
+Do they feel that the user experience has improved, and if so how?

+- To add: any that address Success Metrics we identified earlier. - TO FINISH

 4. Hypothesis: What is your hypothesis for this research?
 TO FINISH